HPtharaldsen/FOWT_Digital_Twin_ROSCO/README.md

 ## Installation guide

-The models use ZeroMQ for data communication, requiring Ubuntu or similar.
+The models use ZeroMQ for data communication with ROSCO, requiring Ubuntu or similar.
 We recommend using a windows subsystem for Linux (WSL), for example the Visual Studio Code WSL extension:

 https://code.visualstudio.com/docs/remote/wsl